 Ahmed Hasan is currently pursuing a Special Education licensure and a Master of Arts in Education.
 He is the director of an early childhood educational service and daycare for low-income and immigrant families in Saint Paul.
 Hasan is an actively involved community member and serves as a board member for a charter school and a number of community organizations.

-Asma Ibrahim is an undergraduate sophomore at Augsburg College pursuing a K-6 Elementary Education Licensure.
+Asma Ibrahim is an undergraduate junior at Augsburg College pursuing a K-6 Elementary Education Licensure.
 She loves to work with children and volunteers at the local daycare in her community to prepare for her future.
 Ibrahim will be student teaching in the spring of 2016 and is looking forward to it.

 Ebenezer K. Flomo